-On September 4th, 2014 from 11:00 AM to 4:00 PM Eastern time, there will be a joint seminar on "Big Data and Healthcare Analytics" which will feature speakers from both Mount Sinai School of Medicine (MSSM) and Rensselaer Polytechnic Institute (RPI).
-The content will be streamed live, and available after the event, from RPI's media website .
-Talks Include
+On September 4th, 2014,a joint seminar on "Big Data and Healthcare Analytics" was held featuring speakers from Mount Sinai's Icahn School of Medicine (ISMMS) and Rensselaer Polytechnic Institute (RPI).
+The event was webcast and the video can be found at RPI's media website .
+Talks available Include

 What is Data Exploration?
 This web site and accompanying video from EMPAC give a great example of how Rensselaer is exploring the interaction of data and perceptualization to let scientists and engineers gain key insights into their own data and systems.

 President Jackson has announced the appointment of Professor James Hendler as director of the Rensselaer Institute for Data Exploration and Applications (IDEA).

 Hendler, senior constellation chair and former department head, has assumed responsibility for leveraging the wealth of data science, high performance computing, predictive analytics, data visualization, and cognitive computing research being done at Rensselaer.
 The Rensselaer IDEA will be the hub for these and other multidisciplinary data-related programs and projects on campus, which range from health care, to business analytics, to smart buildings, to cybersecurity, according to President Jackson’s announcement.

 Professors Berman, Garde, and Wang Selected as 2014 AAAS FellowsNovember 25, 2014 -

 NSF Awards $15 Million to DataONE Environmental Science ProjectOctober 10, 2014 -

 The National Science Foundation has awarded $15 million to a team of environmental and earth science data researchers, including researchers at Rensselaer Polytechnic Institute, who are providing tools and infrastructure that improve access to vast amounts of scientific data.